Bianchi IX model: Reducing phase space: Conclusions

-To cope with the problems described above we propose a new approach, presented in Sec.
-IV, based on the reduction of the symplectic 2-form from the {\it kinematical} to the {\it physical} phase space.
-Our method opens door for finding the {\it physical} Hamiltonian and canonically conjugated {\it time} variable.
-Using partial Dirac observables as new variables in the physical phase space enables identification of the Hamiltonian structure.
-As far as we know, almost all methods applied so far for analyses of the phase space structure of the Bianchi IX model has used non-canonical transformations of the phase space and time variables.
-In the case we are only interested in the {\it classical} dynamics, such procedure is satisfactory.
-However, this is not the case when one plans {\it quantization}: two classical systems not related by the canonical transformations become unitarily inequivalent after quantization, i.e. describe {\it different} quantum systems.
-Contrary, our method is based on {\it canonical} transformations\footnote{Even in the case when one considers two classical theories related by a canonical transformation, it is not always the case that the quantum theories that result from them are unitarily related.}.
+To cope with some of the problems described above we propose a new approach (presented in Sec.
+IV).
+Our method opens the door for finding the {\it physical} Hamiltonian and canonically conjugated {\it time} variable.
+Using partial Dirac observables as new variables in the physical phase space enables an identification of the Hamiltonian structure.
+As far as we know, almost all methods applied so far for the analysis of the phase space structure of the Bianchi IX model have used noncanonical transformations of the phase space and time variables.
+If we are only interested in the {\it classical} dynamics, such a procedure is satisfactory.
+However, this is not the case when one plans {\it quantization}: two classical systems not related by the canonical transformations become unitarily inequivalent after quantization, i.e., describe {\it different} quantum systems.
+On the contrary, our method is based on {\it canonical} transformations\footnote{Even in the case when one considers two classical theories related by a canonical transformation, it is not always the case that the quantum theories that result from them are unitarily related.}.
 Apart from this, describing an evolution of a {\it quantum} system requires an identification of the physical Hamiltonian generating classical dynamics, which after quantization turns into a self-adjoint operator.
-Such an operator can be used to define an unitary operator due to the Stone theorem.
-The issue of an evolution of the {\it quantum} Bianchi IX model was not considered so far to such an extent as it has been done for the FRW and the Bianchi I models within the reduced phase space quantization method (see, e.g. \cite{Malkiewicz:2009qv,Malkiewicz:2010py,Mielczarek:2011mx, Malkiewicz:2011sr,Mielczarek:2012qs}).
+Such an operator can be used to define a unitary operator due to the Stone theorem.
+The issue of an evolution of the {\it quantum} Bianchi IX model has not been considered so far, to such an extent as has been done for the FRW and the Bianchi I models within the reduced phase space quantization method (see, e.g., \cite{Malkiewicz:2009qv,Malkiewicz:2010py,Mielczarek:2011mx, Malkiewicz:2011sr,Mielczarek:2012qs}).

 In both the cases of absolute and relative dynamics, the determination of the physical Hamiltonian and time is not unique.
 There are many possible choices for these two quantities.
 This is connected to the known problem of the choice of time in gravitational systems, which occurs both at classical and quantum levels (see, e.g., \cite{Malkiewicz:2011sr} for more details).